AishwaryaRavi07/flowhackathon/README.md

 We are committed to promoting sustainable and responsible travel practices.
 Our platform will prioritize partnerships with eco-friendly accommodations, transportation providers, and tour operators.
 Additionally, we will incentivize travelers to choose environmentally conscious options through rewards and discounts, contributing to the preservation of natural and cultural resources.

-**7. Global Expansion and Partnerships**

-We envision expanding our platform globally, partnering with travel service providers, airlines, hotels, and tourism boards worldwide.
-By creating a robust network of partners, we aim to offer users a wide range of travel options and seamless connectivity across different regions and destinations.

-**8. Continuous Innovation and Adaptation**

-In the rapidly evolving travel industry, we will foster a culture of continuous innovation and adaptation.
-We will closely monitor technological advancements, changing consumer preferences, and market trends to proactively introduce new features and services that meet the evolving needs of travelers and industry stakeholders.

-By pursuing this advanced business vision, we aim to transform the way people experience travel, making it more personalized, secure, and efficient while fostering sustainable and responsible practices.
+By pursuing business vision, we aim to transform the way people experience travel, making it more personalized, secure, and efficient while fostering sustainable and responsible practices.
 TravToken will be at the forefront of driving innovation and positive change in the travel industry.

 ## 💻Usage

 In the root directory, install all the dependencies of the frontend by running the command:
 ### `npm install`